twittner/zeromq-haskell/README.md

 This software currently has *beta* status, i.e. it had seen limited testing.

+Version 0.1.2 - Add 'sendMulti' and 'receiveMulti'.
+Rename 'SndMore' to
+                'SendMore'.

 Version 0.1.1 - Include better error message when trying to build against
                 invalid 0MQ version.